HMS Kent (1901): Battle of the Falklands

 Most of the German 105 mm shells failed to damage the British ship, but one did burst inside a gun position, killing or wounding most of its crew, and another burst inside the wireless compartment and knocked out her radio transmitter.
-The British shells battered Nürnburg severely; she was dead in the water by 18:25 with only two guns able to fire.
+The British shells battered Nürnberg severely; she was dead in the water by 18:25 with only two guns able to fire.
 Ten minutes later not a gun could shoot and the cruiser was aflame.
 She did not strike her colours until 18:57 and then lowered a boat filled with some of her wounded men.
 It promptly sank and Kent had to repair the splinter holes in her own boats before they could be launched.
-Nürnburg capsized half an hour later and Kent continued to search until 21:00, but only rescued a dozen men, five of whom later died.
+Nürnberg capsized half an hour later and Kent continued to search until 21:00, but only rescued a dozen men, five of whom later died.
 She had been hit 38 times, but none of them penetrated her armour.
 One shell passed through the radio office without detonating and disabled Kent's transmitter.
 Another shell burst outside a midships casemate and ignited several bags of cordite.
 The flash fire travelled down the ammunition hoist, but quick action by a Royal Marine in the ammunition party in removing the cordite charge ready to be hoisted, closing the door to the magazine and promptly using a fire hose prevented a catastrophe.
 The ship suffered six crewmen were killed and eight seriously wounded during the battle; ten of these were in the casemate where the cordite ignited.
 Kent was critically short of coal and had to steam slowly enough that she did not arrive at Port Stanley until the following afternoon.